-One of the most common questions we get from MSPs who are in the process of building a cloud practice in Microsoft Azure is “what is Azure Site Recovery (ASR) and when should I use it?”
+One of the most common questions we get from managed service providers (MSPs) who are in the process of building a cloud practice in Microsoft Azure is “what is Azure Site Recovery (ASR) and when should I use it?”

 Let’s review this important Azure service from Microsoft and its relevance to MSPs.

 Why does ASR exist?

 Azure Site Recovery (ASR) is Microsoft’s Disaster Recovery-as-a-Service (DRaaS) solution built specifically for Azure workloads.
 ASR enables companies to recover from catastrophes quickly with minimal downtime.
 ASR can also be used as a tool to migrate existing servers into Azure from an on-premises environment or migrate workloads between Azure regions and resource groups.

 - Companies that need to meet specific requirements or regulations for their industry such as ISO 27001

 - Companies who are sensitive to downtime or want to limit impact from region-specific Azure outages

 - Companies who wish to migrate current workloads into Azure from an on-premises environment, between Azure regions, or between resource groups

 - Anyone seeking a complete business continuity and disaster recovery (BCDR) strategy for their business